Tropiszewo

 Tropiszewo (German: Trappenfelde) is a village in the administrative district of Gmina Lichnowy, within Malbork County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km south-east of Lichnowy, 9 km north-west of Malbork, and 37 km south-east of the regional capital Gdańsk.

 Before 1772 the area was part of Kingdom of Poland, 1772-1919 Prussia and Germany, 1920-1939 Free City of Danzig, September 1939 - February 1945 Nazi Germany.
 In 1945 returned to Poland.
 For the history of the region, see History of Pomerania.